csmertx/csmertx.github.io/content/About/csmertx.md

 # LGM (Linux Gremlin Mysteries)

-> LGM is a pet project website with a little bin of fun mixed in with a lot of RTFM
+> LGM is a pet project website with a little bin of fun mixed in with a lot of RTFM.
+Mostly an easy way to check the notes from multiple devices--or from a family member's computer.

 ## Donation button?